slecrom/ENS_HTS_2025/docs/Microarrays/Microarrays.md

 1. In "*File > Open File...*" enter the path `/shared/projects/form_2022_23/data/microarrays/Microarrays.Rmd` to open the notebook containing all the code needed for the practical.

 &nbsp;
-2. Save it into your personal folder on your IFB account using "*File > Save As*"
+2. Save it into your personal folder on your IFB account using "*File > Save As*" with the following path `/shared/ifbstor1/home/your_login`

 ***